lmazardo/rabbitmq_vagrant/README.md

 # Playing with clients

+Two python programs can help test the cluster:

+    test_clients/send.py
+    test_clients/receive.py

-If all went well, you will find test_clients/send.py and test_clients/receive.py two python programs that can send and receive messages from the cluster (not really a reference implementation but it works...).
+They can send and receive messages to and from the cluster (not really a reference implementation but it works...).
 To run this clients, you will need the pika library:

     pip install pika==0.9.8

-Launch this clients, stop, start, rabbit on both nodes of the cluster and see what happens.
+Launch this clients, play with the nodes of the cluster (stop one, restart it...) and see what happens.
 To stop a rabbit node, either stop the vm (vagrant halt rabbit1) or ssh on the vm and stop rabbit:

     vagrant ssh rabbit1
     sudo rabbitmqctl stop_app